adlnet/ADL_LRS/readme.md

     sudo apt-get install fabric

-Then run our fabric file to install all local dependencies and create needed directories
+Then navigate to the ADL_LRS directory and run our fabric file to install all local dependencies and create needed directories

     cd ADL_LRS
     sudo fab deps_local

 ## Starting